annashipman/work_log/README.md

 Contributions are *not* welcome; this is for me to mess around refreshing my perl skills.

+## Quick start

+There is a Vagrant box set up; run the unit tests.

 ## Unit tests

 `perl -I/$PWD/lib tests/test.pl`